robenkleene/design-references/cinema-4d/tasks/cinema-4d-tasks-pyro-simulation.md

 ## Adjusting

-The color of the flame can be adjusted by choosing `Scatter > Channel > temperature`, and then adjusting the `Tint`.
+The color of the flame can be adjusted by changing the `Pyro Volume` material.
+The `Absorbtion`, `Scatter`, and `Emission` all control the color of different aspects of the simulation.